ultimape/garden/weeds/praetor-labs/projects/project-viril/update-report/project-viril-update-2023-08-29.md

 &nbsp;&nbsp;&nbsp;&nbsp;Acquired two Harbor Freight carport tents and erected one around the trailer as temporary shelter from rain to enable working outside.
 This also provided covered space to work when welding.

-&nbsp;&nbsp;&nbsp;&nbsp;Salvaged and prepared materials like old bed frames and the trailer ramp for welding by removing rust and painting.
+&nbsp;&nbsp;&nbsp;&nbsp;Salvaged and prepared materials from various metal scrap (and the trailer ramp) for welding by removing rust and painting.
 Prepared floor and acquired materials to build it.

 ## Current Status